 , which was similar to what?

 A: The Crown jewelers Garrard.

-In 2010, it became the engagement ring of whom?
+, it became the engagement ring of whom?

 A: Catherine, Duchess of Cambridge.